eldiestrogato/elearnio/README.md

         }
     }
     ```
-    * DELETE /api/v1/authors/:id.json # To destroy an author by id.
+    * DELETE /api/v1/authors/:id.json # To destroy author by id.
 You must send in params data with ID of another author for courses of  author that will be destroyed.
-Data scheme in params:
+Data scheme example of params:
     ```
     {
         "new_author_id": "ID OF NEW AUTHOR"